 Fujifilm GFX 50S versus Fujifilm X-Pro1

 The Fujifilm GFX 50S and the Fujifilm X-Pro1 are two digital cameras that were announced, respectively, in September 2016 and January 2012.
-Both the GFX and the X-Pro1 are mirrorless interchangeable lens cameras that are based on a medium format (GFX) and an APS-C sensor.
+Both the GFX and the X-Pro1 are mirrorless interchangeable lens cameras that are based on a medium format (GFX) and an APS-C (X-Pro1) sensor.
 The GFX has a resolution of 51.1 megapixel, whereas the X-Pro1 provides 16 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm GFX 50S and the Fujifilm X-Pro1 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GFX – represents the basis or 100 percent across all the size and weight measures).